-If you follow any California photographer on Instagram, you’ve most likely come across a picture of ethereal light rays beaming through rows and rows of cypress trees.
+If you follow any Californian photographer on Instagram, you’ve most likely come across a picture of ethereal light rays beaming through rows and rows of cypress trees.
 And if not, well, this famous Point Reyes tree tunnel definitely deserves a spot on your bucket list!

 Point Reyes Tree Tunnel Visiting Tips

 Just north of San Francisco, Point Reyes National Seashore is a beautiful coastal park with amazing hiking trails as well as fun opportunities to spot wildlife.